yzhernand/VNTRseek/INSTALL.md

 For example, to install to your home directory, `${HOME}/vntrseekN.NN`, use:

 	cmake -DCMAKE_INSTALL_PREFIX=${HOME} ..

+You can change your default compiler using `-DCMAKE_C_COMPILER=yourcompiler`.
+For example, to use clang:

+    cmake -DCMAKE_C_COMPILER=clang ..

 **If you installed this pipeline as root, and are creating an INDIST file** you may need to run it as root unless you give your user